-In pharmacoepidemiology studies, exposure data originate mainly from four sources: data on prescribing (e.g. CPRD primary care data), data on dispensing (e.g. PHARMO outpatient pharmacy database), data on payment for medication (namely claims data, e.g. IMS LifeLink PharMetrics Plus) or from data collected from surveys.
 The population included in these data sources follows a process of attrition: drugs that are prescribed are not necessarily dispensed, and drugs that are dispensed are not necessarily ingested.
-In Primary non-adherence in general practice: a Danish register study (Eur J Clin Pharmacol 2014;70(6):757-63), 9.3% of all prescriptions for new therapies were never redeemed at the pharmacy, although with some differences between therapeutic and patient groups.
-The attrition from dispensing to ingestion is even more difficult to measure, as it involves uncertainties about what dispensed drugs are actually taken by the patients and about the patients’ ability to account accurately for their intake.
-In particular, paediatric adherence is additionally dependent on parents.
+In Primary non-adherence in general practice: a Danish register study (Eur J Clin Pharmacol 2014;70(6):757-63), 9.3% of all prescriptions for new therapies were never redeemed at the pharmacy, with different percentages per therapeutic and patient groups.
+The attrition from dispensing to ingestion is even more difficult to measure, as it is compounded by uncertainties about which dispensed drugs are actually taken by the patients and the patients’ ability to provide an accurate account of their intake.